 Frozen Yogurt is a delicious, healthier alternative to ice cream.
-Especially the refined sugar-free option you'll find in the recipe below.
-It's also ridiculously simple and quick to make using only 2 ingredients (unless you want to flavor it with some vanilla that would make them 3) plus no ice cream machine is needed!
+Especially the refined sugar-free version you'll find in the recipe below.
+To make ice cream from yogurt, or froyo, you need a sweetener and Greek yogurt.

 How Is Frozen Yogurt Different From Ice Cream